lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 The deterministic policy gradient theorem can be plugged into common policy gradient frameworks.

-Let’s consider an example of on-policy actor-critic algorithm to showcase the procedure.
+Let's consider an example of on-policy actor-critic algorithm to showcase the procedure.
 In each iteration of on-policy actor-critic, two actions are taken deterministically $$a = \mu_\theta(s)$$ and the [SARSA]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning%}#sarsa-on-policy-td-control) update on policy parameters relies on the new gradient that we just computed above:

 $$